-If you’re on the wagon, a full-time teetotaller or simply sober curious however, finding a grown-up drink in a bar can be tricky.
+If you’re on the wagon, a full-time teetotaller or simply sober curious, finding a grown-up drink in a bar can be tricky.

 Not so long ago, most of us were permanently surveilling the calendar for an occasion to drink.
 Lately however, more of us are plotting an occasion not to.

 Drink driving laws and the cost of taxis are part of it.
-Then there’s the growing health trend for treating your body like a temple, or at least a little grotto of sorts, instead of using it as the venue for a December-long rager that’s guaranteed to leave you with The Fear for the first half of the New Year.
+Then there’s the growing health trend for treating your body like a temple, or at least a little grotto of sorts, instead of using it as the venue for a weekly rager that’s guaranteed to leave you with The Fear for the first half of the week.

 And Cork pubs have started to take notice.

 One of the top gripes among non-drinkers is that the limited selection of non-alcoholic beers and wines tends to be kept on a shelf rather than in the fridge.
 Savvy bar managers have already rectified this, while laying on some thoughtful options for customers who are not imbibing.